liminalbardo/llm_artifacts/docs/index.md

 # LLM Artifacts

-A collection of documents emerging from conversations between humans and AI systems, and between AI systems themselves.
+A collection of documents emerging from conversations between AI systems.

 ---